-A summer camp full of wakeboarding, horseback riding, and dance parties may seem like a dream, but top summer camps have made this dream a reality.
+A summer camp full of wakeboarding, horseback riding, and dance parties may seem like a dream, but these 6 Top Summer Camps have made this dream a reality.
 Summer camps are a way for kids to unplug from normal life and plug into fun activities.
-With these summer camps, kids are not only plugging into the fun but being electrified with some of the best activities and facilities around in the realm of summer camps.
+With these camps, kids are not only plugging into the fun but being electrified with some of the best activities and facilities around in the realm of summer camps.

 With the electrically exciting experience that comes with attending these summer camps, there is a large monetary charge as well.
 It is not a surprise that these summer camps are selling out of space for new campers.
 Parents are willing to spend thousands on sending their children to the top of the line summer camps because they know the importance of summer enrichment and fun.
 Maybe you too are interested in sending your children to one of the following summer camps, or maybe you will wish to go there yourself.

 Since 1916 Raquette Lake Camps has had a history of being a prestigious residential summer camp for children around the world.
 This upstate New York location houses an extensive amount of camp activities for ages 6 to 16.

 Divided by a lake, the girl and boy campers have separate facilities, both featuring a variety of recreational options.
 From sailing to ice hockey, there is plenty to participate in at Raquette Lake Camp.
 Weekly trips include camping, hiking, theme parks, and other local attractions.

 Each camper must be grandfathered in as siblings of previous members, or undergo the interview process to compete for the additional 10 to 12 open spots each summer.
 The camp’s tuition starts at $13,750 for about 7 weeks, depending on additional items added to the camp experience.

 The higher cost and demand is just another testament to why this camp is superb.